pimcore/pimcore/doc/Development_Documentation/26_Best_Practice/15_Security_Concept.md

 ### Handling Security Issues
-In the case of a security issue with Pimcore Core, we handle them with the following procedure:
+In the case of a security issue/vulnerability in the Pimcore core framework, we handle them with the following procedure:
 - **Reporting Issue**:
 Report issue via [Pimcore Security form](https://pimcorehq.wufoo.com/forms/pimcore-security-report/), not via public issue tracker (according guidelines also available at public issue tracker).